dart-lang/language/accepted/future-releases/primary-constructors/feature-specification.md

 ## Introduction

-Declaring constructors is a conciseness feature.
+Primary constructors is a conciseness feature.
 It does not provide any new semantics at all.
 It just allows us to express something which is already possible in Dart, using a less verbose notation.
 Consider this sample class with two fields and a constructor: